How Can I Find An ADHD Assessment?

 Getty/Halfpoint Images

 ADHD symptoms may cause difficulty with daily habits and lifestyle.
-However, a diet focusing on protein, fruits and vegetables, and whole grains, combined with regular exercise, may decrease the severity of symptoms you experience.
+A comprehensive treatment plan can help with the practical, emotional, and cognitive challenges ADHD symptoms often present.
+A diet focusing on protein, fruits and vegetables, and whole grains, combined with regular exercise, may decrease the severity of ADHD symptoms you experience.

 However, the most effective treatment known for ADHD combines multiple strategies.
-These include stimulant medication, cognitive-behavioral therapy (CBT), and diet and exercise adjustments.
-Your doctor may give you specific recommendations to help manage your condition.
+ADHD treatment often includes stimulant medication, cognitive-behavioral therapy (CBT), and diet and exercise adjustments.
+Your doctor may give you specific recommendations to help manage your ADHD.

 If you're considering online therapy, evidence has shown that online therapy can be effective in treating ADHD symptoms.
 A literature review of 11 articles pointed toward improved outcomes for participants who sought treatment online.
 Participants were also satisfied with the delivery mode for this type of treatment.
 Online therapy also effectively treats mental health conditions, such as anxiety and depression.
 If you're interested in internet-based therapy, platforms like BetterHelp can connect you with a licensed, experienced therapist to help reduce any negative impacts on your lifestyle and relationships.